Zec Varin: History

 In 1961, the area was used by two private clubs, the "Vive la joie" and the "Feux follets".
 There were 40 cabins, available for private use only.
 In 1978, following the adoption by the Government of Quebec of a law giving open access to many areas of public land, the two clubs were merged to become the Association Plein air Rivière Outardes Inc. The government assigned the right to administer the ZEC to this association.

 Toponymy

 The name "Zec Varin" derives from Lake Varin, one of the main lakes of the ZEC.
 It is a north-south lake located on the east side of the ZEC, near route 389.
 It is named for Jean-Victor Varin de la Marre (1699 – after 1780), an administrator who came to Canada in 1729 and returned to France in 1758.
-He was appointed secretary to the king for New France.
+He was appointed secretary to the king of New France.

 The name "Zec Varin" was formally entered in the register of placenames of the Commission de toponymie du Québec on August 5, 1982.